Matea Jelić

 Matea Jelić (born 23 December 1997) is a Croatian taekwondo athlete.
 She is the 2020 Olympic champion in 67 kg.

 She won the gold medal in the women's 67 kg event at the 2022 Mediterranean Games held in Oran, Algeria.

+In 2023, she won one of the bronze medals in the women's middleweight event at the World Taekwondo Championships held in Baku, Azerbaijan.